Codiegirl/HTML5-Travel-Page/README.md

 # HTML5-Travel-Page
-Created a travel HTML page.
+Created a travel app with HTML5 and CSS.